 - Box 1a of your 1099-DIV will report the total amount of ordinary dividends you receive.

 - Box 1b reports the portion of box 1a that is considered to be qualified dividends.

 - If your mutual fund investment makes a capital gain distribution to you, it will be reported in box 2a.

 - If any state and federal taxes were withheld from your distributions, those amounts will be reported in boxes 4 for federal withholding and 14 for state withholding.

 For ordinary dividends that aren’t qualified, which is equal to box 1a minus 1b, you’ll pay tax at ordinary rates.

 As of this writing, qualified dividends are taxed as long-term capital gains.
-This means that if your highest income tax bracket is 15 percent or less, you receive these dividends tax-free.
-If your marginal rate of tax is higher than 15 percent, your qualified dividends are taxed at 15 or 20 percent depending on your income.
+This means that if your highest income tax bracket is 15% or less, you receive these dividends tax-free.
+If your marginal rate of tax is higher than 15%, your qualified dividends are taxed at 15% or 20%, depending on your income.